No-Name-Yet-Exist/Conceptual-Topology/README.md

 # Meaning Preservation Communicative Diagram
 This diagram illustrates how additive semantics reconstructs conceptual continuity.
+This reconstruction equation A−(A−B)≈A do not apply universally.
+Specific word pairs such as black and wihte shows this result.

 ```
 A − (A − B) ≈ A